 How Does LiDAR Work?

 Just like radar uses radio waves and Sonar uses sound waves, LiDAR uses light waves from a laser to detect objects.
-The LiDAR system takes into account the total duration that the light takes to hit the target object and reflect back to the scanner.
+The LiDAR system takes into account the total time that the light takes to hit the target object and reflect back to the scanner.
 Once this happens, the system calculates the total distance with the help of the velocity of light.
 This process is also called the “Time of Flight” measurement.

 Different Components of the LiDAR System

-- GPS (Global Positioning System) & IMU (Inertial Measurement Unit)
+GPS (Global Positioning System) & IMU (Inertial Measurement Unit)